obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

 .. function:: char **obs_frontend_get_scene_collections(void)

-   :return: The list of profile names, ending with NULL.
+   :return: The list of scene collection names, ending with NULL.
 The list is
             stored within one contiguous segment of memory, so freeing the returned pointer with :c:func:`bfree()` will free the entire list.